Chapter 1 : Lucy in the Sky with Diamonds

 To her, it was the cataclysmic start of her career.
-From now on it would all scale up; she would become someone, rather than just the freckled nerd in the corner.
+From now on it would all scale upwards; she would become someone, rather than just the freckled nerd in the corner.
 To him, it meant no more reading or writing anything.
-This was his peek; right there, with firewhisky clogging his mind and the cap askew, covering his questionable haircut.
-He would no longer be the heartthrob or the talk of the town; he would become someone rather than that one.
+This was his peek; right there, with firewhisky clogging his mind and the cap askew, covering his new (questionable) haircut.
+He would no longer be the heartthrob or the talk of the town.
+He would merely become a meek face in the crowd, rather than that one.

-Gilded frames and empty smiles would tell the tales years after, but in that moment their minds scaled possibilities that life soon would have to shatter.
+Gilded frames and empty smiles would tell the tales years after, but in that moment, their minds scaled possibilities that life soon would have to shatter.
 She did not know of her divorce or the loss of her child.
 He did not know of his lonely death by the fire, aged in tones.
-She did not know the sense of being full and empty all at once, or that you could be sad all the time yet thankful all the same.
-He did not know that love indeed could be vivid, mind-blowing and hateful, or that success was within his grasp.
+She didn't know the sense of being full and empty all at once, or that you could be sad all the time yet thankful all the same.
+He didn't know that love indeed could be vivid, mind-blowing and hateful, or that success was within his grasp.
 That night signalled their life in short – it was the spinning of their world in the lamentable artfulness that their story was.

 Yes, it had all started with the passing of an era.
-For one single night, the curvatures of time would meet, two people overtaken by the spinning of the world.
+For one single night, the curvatures of time would meet, two people overtaken by the spinning of their worlds colliding.
 The whirl of dreams would connect, and though fate had never meant them together, the saga of the two would flood the memories emblazoned in their minds.

-To them, soul mates or not, it was the first time they would learn to lose something, even if it was themselves.
-To her, he would always be the guy she learnt to love.
-To him, she would forever be his Lucy in the sky with diamonds.
+To them, soul mates or not, it was the first time they would learn to lose something, even if it were themselves.
+To her, he would always be the guy she learned to love.
+To him, she would forever be His Lucy in the Sky with Diamonds.

 The sky is clustered with deep starry looms of gold.
 The moon shines palely down from the starry sky and an owl hoots softly from the thicket of trees.
-It is a warm night, filled with promises and greatness – always greatness.
+It is a warm night, filled with promises and greatness.

-“We really must be going, Tilly,” breathes a tall girl with spectacles, breathlessly as she topples over by the great fountain.
+“We really must be going, Tilly,” breathes a tall girl with spectacles as she topples over by the great fountain.
 She sinks down onto one of the white marble steps and rests her head dizzily against the stone pillar.
 The world is caving in.

-The rest is lost in another case of the giggles as a tall, lanky boy hands her a champagne bottle.
+The rest is lost in another case of the giggles.
+Luckily, a tall, lanky boy hands her a champagne bottle.
 She takes a long drag of it before handing it back.

 “I’m just so happy, Graham –“ she exclaims and throws her arms around the boy’s neck, who lets the bottle fall from his hands carelessly.

-Lorcan lifts the bottle in a salute, “Someone’s gotta think of the booze,”
+The boy lifts the bottle in a salute.
+“Someone’s gotta think of the booze.”

 She sniffs, “that would of course be you.”

 She is content for once.
-Seven very hard and long years have been overcome, though she has at times felt like the years have rather overcome her instead.
+Seven very hard and long years have been overcome, though at times she feels like the years have rather overcome her, instead.

-The student shrugs, and takes a step closer to her, his cap is slightly askew and she wonders briefly if this is the newest trend.
+The student shrugs, and takes a step closer to her, his cap is slightly askew and she wonders briefly if this is the latest trend.